durbanlegend/thag_rs/README.md

 _— The Rust Reference_

 * Runs serious Rust scripts (not just the "Hello, world!" variety) with no need to create a project.
-* Aims to be the most capable and reliable script runner.
+* Aims to be the most capable and reliable script runner for Rust code.
 * Crucially, specific features of dependencies may be specified, giving your scripts access to advanced functionality.
 Local path and git dependencies may also be specified, allowing you to access your unpublished crates.
 * A choice of modes - bearing in mind the importance of expressions in Rust:
     * expression mode for small, basic expressions on the fly.